crypto-org-chain/crossfire/security-patch-jan25/README.md

 # Security Patch on January 25

 ## WARNING
 This is **NOT** part of the [Network Upgrade](https://blog.crypto.com/crypto-com-chain-crossfire-mainnet-dry-run-details#network-upgrade) tasks in the competition but an important security patch that requires immediate attention.
-All participants are recommended to upgrade to this version immediately to reduce the impact of the potential security issue.
+All participants are required to upgrade to this version immediately to reduce the impact of the potential security issue.

 ## Details